 Hootananny or ‘Hoots’

-Hootanannys is one of the Inverness pubs that you must go to if you are a tourist in Inverness.
-The Calum MacPhail Trio were playing bouncy Scottish and Irish tunes when we went in and the place was bouncing.
+Hootananny’s is one of the Inverness pubs that you must go to if you are a tourist in Inverness.
+The Calum MacPhail Trio were playing bouncy Scottish and Irish tunes when we were last in and the place was bouncing.
 We couldn’t actually move but managed to get to the bar with minimal effort.
-Isn’t it funny when people say that they didn’t enjoy somewhere because they ‘couldn’t move’ but yet they still managed to drink plenty.
+Isn’t it funny when people say that they didn’t enjoy somewhere because they ‘couldn’t move’ but yet they still managed to drink plenty?
 Moving to the bar obviously didn’t pose too much of a problem then.

 This is another great, traditionally Scottish bar with lots of fine whiskies and ales on tap as well as all the usual suspects.
 They serve food through the day however I have never actually eaten there before.
 Adding that one to the bucket list!

-This was the last stop on our tour of the Inverness pubs.
+Usually our last stop on a tour of the Inverness pubs.
 Every place needs a decent Irish bar with a good choice of booze and a bit of banter.
-Johnny Foxes also serves great food through the day.
-With great prices and pizza available till 2am, you don’t even need to leave early for the end of night kebab.
+Johnny Foxes also serves great food throughout the day.
+With great prices and, pizza available till 2am, you don’t even need to leave early for the end of night kebab.
 Pretty classy stuff.

-If you are looking for some amazing things to see that aren’t pubs, head over to our post about 37 Inverness Points of Interest.
+If you are looking for some amazing things to see don’t just involve alcohol, check out our ultimate Inverness guide.